 - Stay consistent with terminology – Pick “Head of Sales” or “VP Sales,” not both

-Most use cases deserve multiple tags across different categories.
+Most use cases deserve multiple properties across different categories.
 For example: Use Case: “Reduce Time Spent on Financial Reporting”- Industry: Financial Services, Healthcare

 - Persona: CFO, Controller